asianlegacylibrary/all-stripe-donation/README.txt

 == Changelog ==

+= 1.0.7 =
+* added a redirect from the donation form (to https://asianlegacylibrary.org/donate/thank-you/) on a successfull order.

+= 1.0.6 =
+* removed in memory of fields from the front view form completely.

 = 1.0.5 =
 * Made the donate button show translations
 * Made the error, and success messages to appear with branded red color, and to be persistent on the page for 90 seconds.